omise/omise-ios/README.md

 If you run into any issues regarding this SDK and the functionality it provides, consult the frequently asked questions in our [comprehensive support documents](https://www.omise.co/support).
-If you can't find an answer there, post a question in our [forum](https://forum.omise.co/c/development) or feel free to [email our support team](mailto:support@omise.co).
+If you can't find an answer there, feel free to
+[email our support team](mailto:support@omise.co).

 ## Requirements